Skip to content

 BarChart

-Note that the chart's appearance may not precisely resemble the one displayed below, as it is generated by a generative AI and can vary.
+Note that if you run this code, its appearance may not precisely resemble the one displayed, as it is generated by a generative AI and can vary.

 Python script

-You can use Vizro-AI in any standard development environment by creating a .py file and executing the following code.
-As a result, the rendered chart will display in a browser window.
+You can use Vizro-AI in any standard development environment by creating a .py file and executing the code, which displays the output in a browser window.
+As Vizro-AI returns the fig object, you need to append fig.show() to the response object.

 Note: API key